 If you suspect your child may have a disability, contact Roger Gahart/District Administrator/Director of Special Education or Kim Hansen/District Special Education Coordinator.
 They will assist you with your concerns and guide you in the appropriate direction for the next course of action.

 For additional information, please reference the following websites:

 Parent Support & Resources

 The Paris School Special Education Department is committed to providing parents with resources to support and foster a strong relationship between school, home and community.
 We recognize the need to build a network of supports for our families.
-It is our hope this website will be utilized as a means for parents to gather information in a manner that best fits their personal needs.
-Below, you will find a variety of resources to access.
-If you should need assistance, please do not hesitate to contact Kim Hansen for support.
+Below, you will find a variety of resources of support.

 Wisconsin Statewide Parent-Educator Initiative (WSPEI)

 WSPEI is an organization that helps to build positive partnerships between families and school districts resulting in shared decision making and student’s learning.
 For more information, contact the WSPEI Family Information and Support Specialist Team at 833/879-7734 or visit https://wspei.org/

 Wisconsin Family Assistance Center for Education, Training & Support (WI-FACETS)

 The mission of this organization is to provide and broaden opportunities that enhance the quality of life for children and adults with disabilities and their families, with emphasis on support for underserved families in the community.
 For more information call 877/374 – 0511 or visit www.wifacets.org